-- The use of silt curtains during any dredging operation; - Seagrass and turbidity monitoring, both on a regular basis during the dredging operation, and on a reactive basis when required; - The cessation of dredging if turbidity levels exceed a 10% increase over levels at Control sites; - Consideration of active remediation of dredging impacts if there is a 20% loss (or more) in seagrass density in areas downstream of the dredging site.
+- The use of silt curtains during any dredging operation; - Seagrass and turbidity monitoring, both on a regular basis during the dredging operation, and on a reactive basis when required; - The cessation of dredging if turbidity levels exceed a 10% increase over levels at Control sites;

-8.2.1.2 BENTHIC FAUNA: Introduction
+Consideration of active remediation of dredging impacts if there is a 20% loss (or more) in seagrass density in areas downstream of the dredging site.

+8.1.2 Benthic Fauna:

 Subtidal benthic communities in Cleveland Bay support a large number of commercially important fish species, and contribute significantly to the overall biodiversity of the Bay.
-They play a large role in aerating the sediments, and the most vulnerable communities to contamination of sediments with heavy metals, hydrocarbons, etc. Very little is known about these communities, and the precautionary principle must be applied when there is the potential of disturbing contaminated sediments.
+They play a large role in aerating the sediments, and the most vulnerable communities to contamination of sediments with heavy metals, hydrocarbons, etc. Kettle et al. (2002) reported that soft-sediment communities make up 85% of the seabed area in Cleveland Bay and concluded that these communities should be the first place to search for impacts of dredging activities.
+Very little is known about these communities, although their role in the food chain and their value to commercially valuable fish species has been established.